Diana Kennedy: Cooking classes and cookbook writing

 In addition to travelling in Mexico, Kennedy's work required frequent travel abroad, especially to the United States, where she gave classes and spoke about Mexican cuisine.
 She starred in a 26-part television series on Mexican cooking for The Learning Channel.
 She was an influence in the development of Mexican cooking in the United States and on chefs such as Rick Bayless.
 She taught Paula Wolfert, who recommended her to her editor.
 Chefs in Texas and New Mexico who came to prominence in the mid 1980s credit her work as a base for their Southwestern U.S. cuisine.
 However, Kennedy dismissed most chefs doing Mexican food during her time because they had not done the travelling and research that she had and innovated rather than preserved original methods.
 She criticized chefs who waste food and who encourage the unnecessary use of plastic, foil, and other items that only get thrown in the trash.
 She also did not like culinary writers who do not live in Mexico, but question her authority because of her ethnicity.
-Some of her conflicts received significant press, citing her throwing chef Rick Bayless out of her car for being "brash" and her criticisms of Maricel Presilla.
-She was careful to credit the people who have shared their understanding of Mexican regional foods with her, including, for example, anthropologist and restauranteur Raquel Torres Cerdán.
+Some of her conflicts received significant press: she threw chef Rick Bayless out of her car for being "brash"; her criticisms of Maricel Presilla were pungent.
+She was careful to credit the people who have shared their understanding of Mexican regional foods with her, including, for example, anthropologist and restaurateur Raquel Torres Cerdán.

 Her influence was not limited to the United States as her work was very well received in Mexico.
 She received numerous awards in this country including the Order of the Aztec Eagle, which is the highest honour awarded to foreigners in the country.
 The National Commission for Knowledge and Use of Biodiversity (CONABIO) has digitized her research including a vast collection of recipes, drawings and notes both on cooking and native edible plants, resulting in a section of their website dedicated to her.

 Quinta Diana/Diana Kennedy Center

 Kennedy permanently returned to Mexico in 1976, initially living in Mexico City.
 In 1980, she moved to eastern Michoacán, about three hours west of the capital, after a friend introduced her to the area.
 There she bought property which she initially called "Quinta Diana" near the small village of San Francisco Coatepec de Morelos (colloquially known as San Pancho), in the municipality of Zitácuaro.

-Her homestead was on a forested hill at the end of a long dirt road, only accessed by pickup or four-wheel drive.
+Her homestead was on a forested hill at the end of a long dirt road, and could be reached only by pickup or four-wheel drive.
 However, this did not stop a steady stream of visitors from arriving at her cobblestone driveway.